profi248/backuwup/docs/src/server.md

 # Server setup

 ## Using Docker Compose
 The easiest way to run the server is to use the bundled configuration files for Docker Compose on Linux.
 Docker with automatically build and launch a container with the server executable and the required PostgreSQL database.
-To use this method, please ensure you have Docker and Docker Compose installed and are in the `server` folder.
+To use this method, please ensure you have Docker and Docker Compose installed and are in the root folder of the implementation code.

 Now, run the following command:
 ```bash